 Why is this program different?

-Our approach is designed specifically for students that struggle with ADHD and executive function weaknesses.
-Our children learn differently and thrive with specific structures; so, we developed our SAT/ACT program to meet those needs.
+Our approach is designed specifically for students who struggle with ADHD and executive function weaknesses.
+Our children learn differently and thrive with specific structures, so we developed our SAT/ACT program to meet those needs.

 Program Structure: